 Reminiscent of classic Red Wings, Ross & Snow’s Riccardo is a cut above any winter boot that we’ve tried.
 They’re effortlessly stylish but feature sturdy construction and supple rustic-style leather.

-The Italian calfskin leather uppers are lined with organically-raised and ethically-sourced shearling wool.
-As a result, they’re unbelievably warm and it’s sometimes tempting to live the on around the house.
+The Italian calfskin leather uppers are lined with organically raised and ethically-sourced shearling wool.
+As a result, they’re unbelievably warm and it’s sometimes tempting to leave them on around the house.

 Furthermore, the footbed is removable and you’ll have the choice between a shearling or a cushioned ergonomic insert for additional support.
 While the regular insert is nice, we can’t help but always wear it with shearling.

 They’re admittedly pricey, but you’ll be hard-pressed to find a more comfortable and stylish boot.
-Although the Wolf & Shepherd does a fine job, we do think that they’re outperformed by the Riccardo.
+Although other options on this list do a fine job, we do think that they’re outperformed by the Riccardo.

-You can create your own boots using Idrese’s online 3D designer, which are then crafted for you in Almansa, Spain.
-Traditional brogue boots are a tad more experience at $315.
-However, Jodhpur, Chelsea, and Chukka boots each retail for $295.
+You can create your own boots using Idrese’s online 3D designer.
+The boots are then crafted to your custom specs in Almansa, Spain.
+Traditional brogue boots are a tad more expensive at $375.
+However, Jodhpur, Chelsea, and Chukka boots start at $335.

 Another classic Blucher boot, the Allen Edmonds Sullivan Street is a specimen of traditional footwear like the Wolverines above.
 A Goodyear welt ensures longevity whilst the Dainite rubber soles provide traction and shock absorption.